NordicPlayground/nrf-docker/README.md

 > :information_source: Read more about this aproach [here](https://devzone.nordicsemi.com/nordic/nrf-connect-sdk-guides/b/getting-started/posts/build-ncs-application-firmware-images-using-docker).

+> :warning: The `latest` Docker image tag has been deleted.
+Use `coderbyheart/fw-nrfconnect-nrf-docker:main`.

 ![Docker + Zephyr -> merged.hex](./diagram.png)

 Install `docker` on your operating system.
 On Windows you might want to use the [WSL subsystem](https://docs.docker.com/docker-for-windows/wsl-tech-preview/).